1854books/the1854project/README.md

     one’s wealth.
 Hence, 2.
 All that one loves; the highest object of one’s ambition (Belsare 577).

-[^4]: Action—Which is associated with the consciousness of doer,
-    instrument, and result.

-    Knowledge—Of Non-duality.

-    Ignorance—Which conjures up the multiplicity of the relative world.
-    (See note on verse 5, p.
-160).
-Ignorance must not be confused with illiteracy or absence of book-knowledge.
-Vedanta declares that the Knowledge of the non-duality of Brahman and Ātman is the only true Knowledge; all else is ignorance.
-Any trace of duality belongs to the state of ignorance.
-As such, the vision of a god or the experience of happiness in heaven belongs to the realm of ignorance (Swami Nikhilānand 157).
+[^4]: Therefore to know that, arise, Oh, living beings sleeping in beginningless ignorance, i.e., turn towards the acquisition of the knowledge of the atman ; and awake, i.e., put an end to the sleep of ignorance, horrible in form and the seed of all misery (Sastri 55).

 [^5]: I was maybe fifteen or sixteen when I first came across the
     date 1619.
 Whenever I think about that moment, my mind conjures